-To overcome the potentially difficult circumstances and to protect the Whistle blower, our Company has joined SAFECALL.
-This is an anonymous, free to call and confidential service to enable you to report your concern.
+To overcome the potentially difficult circumstances and to protect the Whistle blower, your and confidential service to enable you to report your concern.
 It could be criminal activity, fraud, theft or damage to property by the Company, its management, supervisors, employees or suppliers.
-It may be more personal, such as discrimination, bullying or harassment.
-SAFECALL can also be used when you have a really good idea but do not wish to be identified.